ElysiaTheElysier/DSR/README.md

 End-to-end pipeline for predicting electric vehicle prices in the Vietnamese market, from web scraping to regression modeling.
 Built as part of the AIL301m course at FPT University.

+> **v2 Feature Engineering** — The car pipeline has been upgraded with brand/model normalization (80+ mappings), interaction features, reduced sparsity via target encoding, and improved data quality.
+See [Feature Engineering v2](#feature-engineering-v2-cars) for details.

 ## Project Structure

 ```